Institute Goals and Overview

 - Discuss the latest evidence-based psychopharmacology data that specify indication and adverse events for medication treatment for important psychiatric disorders from preschool through young adulthood with stimulant medications, second generation antipsychotic medications, lithium, and selective serotonin reuptake inhibitors.

-- List the first- and second-line psychopharmacological medication choices and dose ranges for youth who present with ADHD, depressive disorders, bipolar disorders, eating disorders, autism spectrum disorders, psychosis, and children with prodromal or at high risk for mood and psychotic disorders.
+- List the first- and second-line psychopharmacological medication choices and dose ranges for youth who present with ADHD, substance abuse, depressive disorders, psychosis, irritability, suicidal behavior, and prodromal or are at high risk for mood and psychotic disorders.

-- Present the starting doses of pediatric psychopharmacological agents, their titration plans, how long a medication needs to be tried before switching to another medication, and the methods of phasing in a new medication while withdrawing the other, especially regarding patients at different ages.
+- Present information on starting and stopping medications, how long a medication needs to be tried before switching to another medication, and the methods of phasing in a new medication while withdrawing the other, especially in regards to patients at different ages.

-- List the barriers that mitigate against the successful treatment with psychiatric medications for children, adolescents, and young adults with psychiatric disorders, as well as possible solutions, including those that may not require the use of medication.
+- List the barriers that militate against the successful treatment with psychiatric medications for children, adolescents, and young adults with psychiatric disorders, as well as possible solutions including those that may not require the use of medication.